The laws governing the foraging activities are a bit complicated, because there is an individual right to forage bound to a set of intricate laws.

 Some places where access is permitted will have byelaws which may remove or control some of these common rights to collect wild food.
 There should be notices displayed somewhere near the entrance.

 Local byelaws can be passed by councils, National Trust and government conservation agencies such as Natural England, Scottish Natural Heritage and the Countryside Council for Wales.

 Right to roam, not to forage

-Another exception to the common rights is under the Countryside Rights of Way, (CROW) Act, 2000, which gives people the right to roam on open countryside, defined as ‘mountain, moor, heath, down and registered common land’, leaving the coast out of the equation.
+Another exception to the common rights is under the Countryside Rights of Way, (CROW) Act, 2000, which gives people the right to roam on open countryside, defined as ‘mountain, moor, heath, down and registered common land’.

 National Park Authorities or County and District Councils have powers alongside Central Government, to enforce CROW.

 Prohibition of uprooting a plant

 The Wildlife and Countryside Act 1981 (WCA) states that it is an offence to uproot any plant from any land without permission from the landowner or any authorised person.
 Uproot is defined as to dig up or otherwise remove the plant from the land on which it is growing and the term plant seems to include algae, lichen and fungi.

 Sites of Special Scientific Interest (SSSI) and others